-During the years ended December 31, 2013 and 2012, the Organization incurred program expenses in the following major categories:
+During the years ended December 31, 2014 and 2013, the Organization incurred program expenses in the following major categories:

-Water Quality Trading - The Freshwater Trust's water quality trading program allows for regulated entities to achieve regulatory compliance by engaging in restoration actions.
-By calculating and quantifying how much thermal energy is avoided on a river by planting streamside trees, The Freshwater Trust generates credits that are then purchased by wastewater facilities and power plants to offset their impacts to impaired rivers and streams.
-The work is done in partnership with agencies, irrigators, regulators and farmers.
+Water Quality Trading - The Freshwater Trust's water quality trading program allows for regulated entities to achieve regulatory compliance by funding restoration actions.
+By calculating and quantifying how much thermal energy is avoided on a river by planting streamside trees, the Organization generates credits that are then purchased by wastewater facilities and power plants to offset their impacts to impaired rivers and streams.
+The work is done in partnership with regulated agencies, irrigators, regulators and farmers.
+This program can include restoration actions that generate not only temperature credits, but also credits generated from reductions of other pollutants, such as nutrients.

 Flow - The Freshwater Trust restores stream flows by working collaboratively with willing landowners.
-The Organization uses a variety of cooperative solutions, including financial compensation, technical assistance and expert advice to keep more water in our streams and river - because water quality starts with water quantity.
+The Organization uses a variety of cooperative solutions, including financial compensation, technical assistance and expert advice to keep more water in our streams and rivers.